codr7/liblgpp/README.md

 The general idea is that distilling the fundamental building blocks in library form makes it possible to reduce needed effort to the point where more problems start to look like custom languages, and where it's affordable to try out new ideas and throw some away.

-The provided VM so far supports three [types](https://github.com/codr7/liblgpp/blob/main/src/lgpp/types.hpp) of values: coroutines, threads and integers; and the minimal set of [operations](https://github.com/codr7/liblgpp/tree/main/src/lgpp/ops) needed to write simple algorithms; but it is trivial to extend with additional types and operations.
+The provided VM so far supports four [types](https://github.com/codr7/liblgpp/blob/main/src/lgpp/types.hpp) of values: coroutines, threads, stacks and integers; and the minimal set of [operations](https://github.com/codr7/liblgpp/tree/main/src/lgpp/ops) needed to write simple algorithms; but it is trivial to extend with additional types and operations.

 ### setup
 The project requires a C++17 compiler and CMake to build.